-In these uncertain times, museums across New Jersey have taken immediate action to prioritize the health and well-being of our visitors, volunteers, staff, and communities.
-Please find below a list of resources your institution may find helpful now and in the coming weeks.
+In these uncertain times, museums across New Jersey have taken action to prioritize the health and well-being of our visitors, volunteers, staff, and communities.
+Please find below a list of resources your institution may find helpful now and going forward.

-This sheet was started March 14, 2020, to track impact of COVID on museum staffing across the U.S. Data has been crowdsourced based on staff knowledge and media reports.
-Sheet is backed up and archived twice a week.
-To enter new information, please use this Google Form: shorturl.at/tK013
+This data sheet was started on March 14, 2020 to track the impact of COVID-19 on museum staffing across the U.S. Data has been crowd-sourced based on staff knowledge and media reports.
+The sheet is backed up and archived twice a week.
+To enter new information, please use this Google form: shorturl.at/tK013

 Summary of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), from the National Council of Nonprofits

-Paycheck Protection Program (Emergency Small Business 7(a) Loans)
+Paycheck Protection Program - PPP (Emergency Small Business 7(a) Loans)

 Economic Injury Disaster Loans (EIDL), US Small Business Administration